Dachkovski/AIHedgefund/README.md

-# AI Prediction Web App for rapid Prototyping
+# AI Time Series Prediction Web App for rapid Prototyping

 ## Introduction
 This project aims to build a multi purpose web app template, that makes developement of rapid prototype web apps for time series predictions easy.